schoeberl/lipsi/README.md

 ## Tapeout

-The Lipsi processor is beeing taped out in the [with Tiny Tapeout](https://github.com/schoeberl/tt06-lipsi).
+The Lipsi processor is beeing taped out [with Tiny Tapeout](https://github.com/schoeberl/tt06-lipsi).
 See a rendering of the actual [GDS II](https://schoeberl.github.io/tt06-lipsi/) file.

 ## Getting Started